top of page

 ACCESSIBILITY

-Those who are physically or mentally unable to leave their home can also easily access Telesupport with little inconvenience.
-Individuals who have visual and hearing impairments can also benefit from said support.
+Those who cannot leave their home or spaces (e.g., physically or mentally) can also easily access Telesupport with little inconvenience.
+Individuals who have visual and hearing impairments may also benefit from said support.

 CONVENIENCE

-Telesupport allows you to mitigate worry about transportation or rushing from work.
-Having to drive long distances and taking significant time out of a busy schedule to seek support can be a burden on many who need it.
+Telesupport allows you to mitigate worry about transportation or rushing from prior commitments such as caregiving, work, or school.
+Having to travel long distances and taking significant time out of a busy schedule to seek support can be a burden on many who need it.

 Since individuals are able to receive Telesupport just about anywhere, you can often schedule your sessions for times that are more convenient for you.
-Telesupport is a simple and comfortable process where you can access it from the comfort of your own home.
+Telesupport is a simple and comfortable process where you can access it from the comfort of a confidential space you are familiar with.

 FLEXIBILITY

-There's always a possibility someone may miss a full or part of a session for a reason beyond their control, such as a traffic jam or a car accident.
+There's always a possibility someone may miss a full or part of a session for a reason beyond their control, such as a traffic jam.

 Similarly, unavailable child-care, long working hours and day-to-day errands may push one's decision to seek support; making it feel almost impossible to schedule timely appointments.
 For individuals who have or may experience the above, Telesupport may seem like a reasonable option.